 When a fluent speaker talks using above-average vocabulary, you fail to understand what the words mean.
 You know the words used weren’t that complex but you do not know what exactly they mean.
 Sometimes you think you know the meaning of a specific word but you aren’t sure.

-10 Strategies to improve communication skills
+10 Strategies to improve your English speaking skills

 To turn into a better communicator, you need to spend time.
 You will not notice changes overnight, but if you keep working step by step, you will develop significant skills.
 Like Dave Brailsford dominated world cycling by using the marginal gains technique, you should approach your progress as a daily improvement.